allegory-software/allegory-sdk/lua/mdbx_query_nodes.md

 **pk_parent_lookup** vs **pk_join_***: the only node that goes child->parent.
 Reads the FK column value from the child's row and probes the parent base table by PK.
 Child order preserved.
+The driver may already carry other tuple members from an earlier join (chained); parent is the new one.

 	pk_parent_lookup(
 		pk_range('sessions/started_at,user_id', {desc=true}),